Raavanan (soundtrack): Reception

 The soundtrack for the movie has received positive reviews, with most reviewers hailing the album to be one of Rahman's best recent works, though it did not win any awards for the year.
 Ironically, most of the music awards were won by the soundtrack of another Tamil film, Vinnaithaandi Varuvaayaa, which was also composed by Rahman.
 Karthik of Milliblog praised the renditioning of "Kalvare" by Shreya Ghoshal and stated that "Keda Kari" was "a fantastic effort".
 Music Aloud gave 8.5/10 to the album stating "Raavanan still makes for a great listen.
 It is, after all, a Rahman composition!"
 Behindwoods gave 3.5 out of 5 and summarised "The trilingual aspect of this movie seems to have steered Rahman into expressing himself a tad cautiously as far as Carnatic ragas are concerned.
 Nevertheless, this is a brisk and riveting album.
 The percussive aspect certainly deserves applause because of its muted nature.
 Though Karthik’s song looms large, all songs have the possibility of hitting the charts."
-Rediff gave the same rating and summarised "Its always been said that an A R Rahman album takes more than a couple of listens to sink into and that holds good for Ravanan as well.
-The songs are geared more towards specific situations, emotions and characters; undoubtedly, their appeal is bound to the movie itself.
+Rediff gave the same rating and summarised "The songs are geared more towards specific situations, emotions and characters; undoubtedly, their appeal is bound to the movie itself.
 Nevertheless, the range and depth of the numbers do impress you on repeated listens.
 A couple of numbers, you feel, don't scale the heights of brilliance; the transmutation from Hindi to Thamizh is obvious, and rather jarring at moments.
-But Rahman's brilliance in instrumental arrangement, choice of vocals and Vairamuthu's lyrics make up for it.
-It looks like Mani Ratnam has managed to shape a complex collection from his protege this time too."
+But Rahman's brilliance in instrumental arrangement, choice of vocals and Vairamuthu's lyrics make up for it."